krasovsky22/style-studio-ai/docs/week-5-ai-integration-plan.md

 ## Overview

 Week 5 focuses on implementing the core AI generation capabilities of Style Studio AI.
-This is the most critical phase of the MVP development, as it brings the main value proposition to life - AI-powered clothing visualization using the Replicate API.
+This is the most critical phase of the MVP development, as it brings the main value proposition to life - AI-powered clothing visualization using OpenAI GPT-4.1 with DALL-E 3 for image generation.

 ## Current Context